PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/listing-v2.md

 - New product - Button - Opens the "Add new product modal"

-If multistore is enabled then Shop-Selector-Modal (title:"Add new product") is opened before the "Add new product modal"
+If multistore is enabled then Shop-Selector-Modal (title: "Add new product") is opened before the "Add new product modal"

 ## Top of the listing